c11z/resume/resume.md

 * [Lunch Time](https://github.com/comicgator/lunchtime): a React web app for configuring feeds.

 ## Skills
-* Expertise in web API consumption, design and development specifically in REST, RPC, and SOAP.
+**Design:** Proficient in web APIs with REST and RPC.
+Knowledgeable in data pipelines with Jenkins and Airflow.

-* Mastery of Python, Linux, Git, and Docker for development tools and scripting.
-* Advanced knowledge of Scala.
+**Languages:** Proficient in Scala and Python.
+Basic in Javascript.

+**Tools:** Proficient in Linux, Git, and Docker.
+Knowledgeable in AWS.

-* Extensive production use of MySQL, PostgreSQL, Redshift, Mongo, Hive, and Elasticsearch databases.
+**Databases:** Proficient in MySQL, PostgreSQL, and Redshift.
+Knowledgeable in Mongo, Hive, and Elasticsearch.
-* Intermediate experience with data pipelines using Airflow.

 ## Education
-**Physics, UC Santa Cruz** *Santa Cruz, CA - 2009 to 2012*
+**University of California, Santa Cruz** 2009

-Dropped out in 2012.
+Major: Applied Physics (Incomplete)